OrbicCode/Dew-It/plan.md

  - need to figure out how to place button inside input

+ - change colour of

 ## List Items

+ - fix misalignment, need to center it

  - need to figure out how to <"i am a list item"...> so the list items can stay the same height

- - need to group the edit and delete button
+ - group the edit and delete button

+ - add colour change animation when tick is pressed

+ - add a hover animation

+ - add hover colour changes to buttons